vshn/docker-concierge/README.md

 Security and Safety Considerations
 ----------------------------------

-Consider activating required code reviews and manual triggers of merge requests.
+Consider activating branch protection for your main branch, required code reviews (merge requests) and manual triggers of merging into your target branch.

 Ideally, you enforce this policy in a tool-driven fashion leveraging the API of your code repository.
+You should also perform code reviews and merging in bulk from the command line, with a tool like [concierge-cli](https://pypi.org/project/concierge-cli/).

 Development
 -----------